ArunDev29/Javascript-Projects/README.md

 # Weather_App_Javascript

-It is Web Based Weather Application, where the User Enters any city name and the weather of that particular ity will get displayed.
+It is Web Based Weather Application, where the User Enters any city name and the current weather of that particular city will get displayed.
+The Current weather Data is fetched from FESS API from OpenWeatherMap  and it will show information like Temperature, Humidity, WindSpeed, Weather Condition etc.

 How to Use
 ===========